akeaswaran/akeaswaran.github.io/_posts/2019-12-13-stats-and-stuff.md

 [^8]: Nor might I ever, considering the statistical methods that may be involved, the differences in his data source and mine, difference in weighting various factors, etc.
 [^9]: Well, at least not the primary goal.
 I've made [a lot of progress](https://github.com/akeaswaran/cfb-pbp-analysis) towards that, but just need to tinker more (and maybe learn some more math) to get it just right.
 [^10]: [But I do dabble in the dark art of college basketball too](https://github.com/akeaswaran/cbb_pbp_analysis).
+[^11]: Said method wasn't clear to me on the first read: is it the average EqPPP per successful play, or is it the total EqPPP for the game divided by the number of successful plays?
+Am I bad at reading comprehension?
+Who knows?
+[^12]: You can also sum these successful plays and divide by the total number of plays to get the aforementioned success rate.